Humany/widgets/docs/issue-report-template.md

 ## Environment

 ### Link to Widget
-_URL to a page where the widget is implemented and where the particular error can be reproduced._
+_URL to a page where the widget is implemented and where the particular error can be reproduced.
+Ensure the widget is available and not removed until case is closed.

 ### Link to Repository (optional)
 _URL to a Git repository where the particular error can be repdocued._